Welcome to today's edition of the Rush 24-7 podcast.

 Senator Arlen Specter plans to review the Senate testimony of U.S. Supreme Court Chief Justice John Roberts and Justice Samuel Alito to determine if their reversal of several long-standing opinions conflicts with promises they made to senators to win confirmation.

-He's gonna go but what's he gonna do?
+He's going to go, but what's he going to do?

-He's gonna go back and review their testimony, and he's gonna see if they lied to him and the committee.
+He's going to go back and review their testimony, and he's going to see if they lied to him and the committee.

 And then after that, what's he going to do?